hailelagi/hailelagi.com/content/hacks/thumbelina.md

 phoenix server - https://thumbelina.fly.dev/

-Elixir/Erlang gives you superpowers when it comes to distributed workloads, giving you access to incredible abstractions that would simply be either too hard or take too long in any other language.
+Elixir/Erlang gives you superpowers when it comes to distributed workloads, giving you access to incredible abstractions that would simply be either too hard or take too long to implement in any other language.

 ### Going foward
 Eventually it is likely possible to distribute the workload across erlang/elixir nodes.
 If you've found a bug,